AppSecure-nrw/security-belts/blue/testing-for-bypassing-authentication-schema.md

 # Testing for Bypassing Authentication Schema

 A common mistake is to assume that authenticating a user only on the main page is sufficient and other locations don't require authentication, because every access occures via the main page.

+## Activities

-Test that all resources delivered by your application require authentication, except for the public ones.
+- Test that all resources delivered by your application require authentication, except for the public ones.
-Leverage API specifications like OpenAPI to discover all endpoints of your application.
+- Leverage API specifications like OpenAPI to discover all endpoints of your application.
-In case you don't have white-box information about the application, use tools to discover and access resources, e.g., gobuster or dirbuster.
+- In case you do not have white-box information about the application, use tools to discover and access resources, e.g., gobuster or dirbuster.

 ## Benefits